xiaonanln/pyGrape/README.md

 # pyGrape
-python module as a high-performance in-memory document database providing MongoDB-like interfaces
+python module as a high-performance in-memory document database with MongoDB-like interfaces